-Liver cancer is treated in our Liver, Gallbladder and Pancreas Cancer Program within the Upstate Cancer Center.
+Liver cancer is treated in our Bile Duct, Gallbladder, Liver and Pancreas Cancer Program within the Upstate Cancer Center.

 For more information or answers to your questions about our Cancer Care, please call 315 464-HOPE (4673) to speak with an Upstate Cancer Center representative.